acraigdev/BoofBuddies/README.md

 ## Development

-This application uses Webpack, Tailwind, React and TypeScript
+This application uses Webpack, Tailwind, React and TypeScript.
+Node@22/npm@10

 ### To run locally